verbiscms/verbis/docs/templates/functions/Dict.md

 ## dict

-Create's a dictionary of key value pairs, the key must always be a string
+Create's a dictionary of key value pairs, the key must always be a string.

 ### Accepts: